efwoods/efwoods/README.md

 - 💬 Ask me about my current favorite course: MIT's 9.13 The Human Brain, my work with IBM & Clemson University, or my volunteer work with the Helping Hands Charity.
 - 📫 How to reach me [Email is best & available upon request]:
   - https://www.linkedin.com/in/evanfwoods/
-- ⚡ Fun fact: I was a child actor in a variety of plays with the Charleston Stage Company.
+- ⚡ Fun fact: I was an actor in a variety of plays with the Charleston Stage Company.
 <!--
 [![efwoods's GitHub stats](https://github-readme-stats.vercel.app/api?username=efwoods)](https://github.com/anuraghazra/github-readme-stats)